Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it joins two sorted files on a common field performing an inner join, distinguishing from siblings like 'paste' and 'comm'.
+The description clearly states the tool joins two sorted files on a common field (default: first whitespace-separated field), performing an inner join.
+It distinguishes from similar tools like paste and comm, making the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.